Royals' Jason Vargas: Shelled by Tigers in loss

 Vargas (12-4) lasted just 2.2 innings while allowing six runs on seven hits with four walks and four strikeouts in Monday's loss to Detroit.

-Vargas out-pitched his 3.78 FIP by more than a full run in the first half, making him a strong candidate for regression.
-That regression came in a big way here, as he failed to last at least five innings for the first time in 18 appearances while tying season worsts in both runs and walks.
+Vargas outpitched his 3.78 FIP by more than a full run in the first half, making him a strong candidate for regression.
+That arrived in a big way here, as he failed to last five innings for the first time in 18 appearances while tying season worsts in both runs and walks.
 He gave up a run in the first by walking Victor Martinez with the bases loaded and two outs, then surrendered two-run homers in both the second and third before being lifted from the contest.
-The southpaw will look to bounce back Saturday against a White Sox lineup that ranks 20th with 4.53 runs scored per game.
+The southpaw will look to bounce back Saturday against a White Sox lineup that ranks 20th with 4.53 runs per game.

 More News